Position Overview

 • Provide one-on-one mentoring (meet, encourage, and pray) with reentry participants.

-• Lead the creation of Digital Skills syllabus and curriculum for basic knowledge, and individualized digital learning plans.
+• Collaborate with the Lead Digital Skills Minister and other team members to create a Digital Skills syllabus and curriculum for basic knowledge, and individualized digital learning plans

 • Teach basic computer skills including hardware usage, operating systems (Windows, macOS), internet navigation, email communication, file management, and productivity tools (Microsoft Office, Google Suite).